John Crane (Australian politician): Legislative Assembly

-In 1913, with endorsement from the Liberal Reform Party and the Farmers and Settlers Association, he was elected to the New South Wales Legislative Assembly as the member for Gwydir.
+In 1913, with endorsement from the Liberal Reform Party and the Farmers' and Settlers' Association of New South Wales, he was elected to the New South Wales Legislative Assembly as the member for Gwydir.
 He was a minister without portfolio assisting the Secretary for Lands in the Holman Nationalist ministry from February to April 1920, but he was defeated at the 1920 elections contesting the multi-member seat of Namoi.

 Later life and death

 Crane had been a director of Country Producers' Selling Company Ltd. since 1910 and would hold that position until his death.
 He was known as a racing enthusiast, winning many races in Sydney and country centres with his horses — Foundling, Felspar, Wanda, Cavalier, Alibi, Weemelah and Sealster.
 In conjunction with A. B. F. Zlotkowski, G. Wigg and A. James, he was one of the initial promoters of football in Moree and remained interested in the activities of the football clubs in town.
 He was also president of the Moree Bowling Club for one term.